The Hispanic and Latinx-Owned Alcohol Brands to Have on Your Radar

-For Hispanic Heritage Month, celebrated annually from September 15 to October 15, BevAlc Insights is highlighting popular Latinx-founded and -owned brands available on Drizly that retailers may wish to consider stocking.
-Hispanic Heritage Month celebrates the histories and cultures of Spain, Mexico, the Caribbean, and Central and South America, which are countries and regions that have strong wine and spirits histories.
+For Hispanic Heritage Month, celebrated annually from September 15 to October 15, BevAlc Insights is highlighting popular Hispanic- and Latinx-founded and -owned brands available on Drizly that retailers should consider stocking.
+Hispanic Heritage Month celebrates the histories and cultures of Spain, Mexico, the Caribbean, and Central and South America, all of which are countries and regions with strong wine and spirits histories.

 Clase Azul Tequila